All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 FormBlends, a physician-supervised telehealth clinic, offers access to both semaglutide and tirzepatide through compounding, making these treatments more affordable and accessible for PCOS management.
 Our medical team specializes in metabolic health and understands the unique challenges of PCOS treatment.

-Take the first step toward better PCOS management with a comprehensive physician assessment to determine which GLP-1 medication is right for you.
+Take the first step toward better PCOS management with a thorough physician assessment to determine which GLP-1 medication is right for you.
 Our doctors will review your symptoms, medical history, and treatment goals to create a personalized therapy plan.

 Sources & References